-After sprinting his cross country teams into Peach Belt Conference championships and countless regionals, Adam Ward expanded his commitment to GRU Augusta Athletics by accepting the head coach role for men’s and women’s outdoor track & field.
+After taking his cross country teams into Peach Belt Conference championships and countless regional and national recognitions, Adam Ward expanded his commitment to Augusta University Athletics by accepting the head coach role for men’s and women’s outdoor track & field.

 In 2013, Ward assembled the first outdoor track & field team that the university had ever witnessed.
 The Jaguars booked eight meets in their inaugural season, facing off against Division-1 titans like the University of Georgia, Georgia Tech, Duke, and Clemson.
 The Jaguar men took sixth at the Peach Belt Conference Championships and the women eighth.